diagrid-labs/catalyst-place/README.md

+# Place

-**Place** is a simple catalyst based application that tries to replicate some functionality from the famous [r/place](https://reddit.com/r/place) event.
+**Place** is a basic application powered by Diagrid Catalyst that tries to replicate some functionality from the famous [r/place](https://reddit.com/r/place) event.
 Still very rough but a minimally usable version is being hosted [here](https://place.88288338.xyz/).

 It is a Go application that: